ldgallery/ldgallery/compiler/ldgallery.1.md

 -c, \--clean-output
 : Remove unnecessary files from the output directory.

--w, \--with-viewer
+-w, \--with-viewer[=_DIR_]
-: Include the static web viewer in the output.
+: Deploy either the bundled or the given static web viewer to the output directory.
-  The compiled gallery itself is then placed in <\output-dir\>/gallery.
+  The compiled gallery itself is then placed in \<output-dir\>/gallery.

 -h, \--help
 : Display help message.